So you made the switch to a standing desk. Congratulations, you are on your way to breaking free from the ball and chain that is your computer chair.

 We did all of this in a poorly lit room with no windows in the corner of a CrossFit gym.
 We helped not just the people referenced above but roughly 800 other people just like them.
 We did this by waking up daily and striving to be better than the day before.
 Learning and progressing is not optional, it’s the only way to truly help others in this field.

 Now we are growing and have expanded to a full stand alone facility in the Decatur area.
 We’ve been able to bring on more employees including another Physical Therapist (she’s insanely talented, by the way).
-We’ve added an entire Recovery Center to include whole body cryotherapy and intermittent compression boots to help our athletes avoid injuries and continue to be physically fit.

 The real reason we’ve been able to do all of this is you.
 You, the person reading this right now that we’ve helped get back to CrossFit or running or tennis.
 The person that we’ve helped pick up their kids out of the bathtub without back pain.
 The person that told their friend they can trust us and they needed to come and give us a shot.
 We are so thankful for your support of our business.
 Your trust in us with your friends and family means more than you realize.